fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13a.md

 })
 ```

-Retrieving a single note will cause the following SQL command:
+Retrieving a single note causes the following SQL command:

 ```
 Executing (default): SELECT "id", "content", "important", "date" FROM "notes" AS "note" WHERE "note". "id" = '1';
 ```

-If no note is found, returns `null`, in which case the relevant status code is given.
+If no note is found, return the operation <i>null</i>, and in this case the relevant status code is given.

-The modification of a note is done as follows.
-Only the modification of the `important` field is supported, since the application frontend does not need anything else:
+Modifying the note is done as follows.
+Only the modification of the <i>important</i> field is supported, since the application's frontend does not need anything else:

 ```js
 app.put('/api/notes/:id', async (req, res) => {